Sixth Generation

 Sabina Fretwell

-Sabina, the fifth child, and only other daughter, was born to William Fretwell and Mary Vause on 16th October 1804, and baptised on the last day of that same year at the Mill Hill Chapel.
-She lived to celebrate her coming of age, but died, from causes unknown, in her 24th year, on 22nd May 1828.
-The Reverend J P Malleson conducted the burial 4 days later at the Mill Hill Cemetery.
-Sabina was buried with her niece Rhoda, who had died only one month earlier.
-Her elder sister, Mary was to join them two years later.
+Sabina, the fifth child, and only other daughter, was born to William Fretwell and Mary Vause on 16 October 1804, and baptised on the last day of that same year at the Mill Hill Chapel.
+She lived to celebrate her coming of age, but died, from causes unknown, in her 24th year, on 22 May 1828, as reported in the Leeds Intelligencer of Thursday 29 May.

 As noted under Generation 5, we are now able to follow through from Joshua, son of Peter Fretwell of Cawthorne, and likely twin brother of Matthew.
 The first Joshua had, at some time, moved to Hoylandswaine, and it was here that his descendents lived and brought up their families.
 The mainstay of this branch seems to have been the textile industry.
-Some account has been given of Joshua and his wife Elizabeth Heeley (see Generation 4), and what follows is a brief note on the families of their two children Ann and Joshua.
+Some account has been given of Joshua and his wife Elizabeth Heeley (see Fourth Generation) and what follows is a brief note on the families of their two children Ann and Joshua.

 In all, between the years 1798 and 1817, Hannah and Joseph produced a brood of ten children, four daughters and six sons.
 Isaac and Asa were possibly twins.
-Then, according to Chris Bradley's notes, a 'postscript' joined the family-another son Sidney, baptised on 25th September 1827.
+Then, according to Chris Bradley's notes, a 'postscript' joined the family-another son Sidney, baptised on 25 September 1827.
 His mother and father would have been around 48 and 53 years of age when he made his appearance.

 Children of Hannah Walshaw and Joseph Silverwood